-The change in fair value of derivative liabilities resulted in a gain of \$114 million in the twelve months ended December 31, 2022 from a loss of \$20 million in the twelve months ended December 31, 2021 primarily due to the change in the market price for the underlying instrument.
+The change in fair value of derivative liabilities resulted in an expense of \$20 million and income of \$114 million in the twelve months ended December 31, 2023 and 2022, respectively, primarily due to the change in the market price for the underlying instrument.

-Other income, net was \$15 million in the twelve months ended December 31, 2022, primarily due to interest income earned on short-term investments.
-Other expense, net was \$9 million in the twelve months ended December 31, 2021, primarily due to transaction costs and losses on the disposal of IT equipment.
+Other income, net was \$59 million in the twelve months ended December 31, 2023, compared to \$15 million in the twelve months ended December 31, 2022, primarily due to an increase in interest income earned on cash equivalents and investments.